Week 10 college football picks, predictions, best bets from legendary expert on 21-7 roll

 Legendary Vegas handicapper Bruce Marshall reveals the best betting values for the Week 10 college football schedule

-Other Week 10 college football lines of notes include top-ranked Ohio State (-20.5) against Penn State, No. 5 Georgia (-7.5) vs. Florida and No. 24 Utah State (-7.5) vs. No. 17 Cincinnati.
+Other Week 10 college football lines of notes include top-ranked Ohio State (-19.5) against Penn State, No. 24 Utah (-10) vs. No. 17 Cincinnati and No. 5 Georgia (-7.5) vs. Florida, as the Gators play their first game since firing coach Billy Napier.
 Before locking in any Week 10 college football picks on those games or others, be sure to see the college football betting guide from legendary Vegas handicapper Bruce Marshall.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.